-Staff, volunteers, and regular visitors are required to complete this form and pass it to Sarah Waterfield if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Mrs Julia Norman, Mrs Anna Martin, Mrs Rachel Stroulger or Mrs Emma Beck, if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in
+Full name of child Date of Birth Class/Tutor/Form Your name and position in group school

-group school

-oncern/disclosure
+Nature of concern/disclosure

-- at you saw, who else was

-there, what did the child say or do and what you u said.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this Name: s information to?
+Who are you passing this information to?
+Name:

-Name.

 Position:

--

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Liviane it clear it you lide e a raiseu a concern di out a sillilal issue pro eviousiyj

 Your signature:

-(

 Time form completed:

 Date:

-Time form received by DSL:
+Time form re eceived by D SL: TAL AND NURSER

 Action taken by DSL:

-Referred to?
+Referred to. ?

-Attendance Police Just One CADS PSA Other
+Attendance Lead Police Just One Norfolk CADS PSA Other

-Lead Norfolk

-Date: Time:
+Date: Tir ne:

 Parents informed?
 Yes / No (If No, state reason)

-Feedback given to?
+Feedback gi ven to...?

+] Γ

-Pastoral team Teacher Child Person who recorded disclosure
+Pastoral team Teach er Child Person who r ecorded disclosure

-Further Action Agreed

 Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

-Full name: DSL Signature:
+Full name: DSL Signatu Date: ire:

-Date: